webmaster442/EngineerCalc/DynamicEvaluator/Doc.md

     An input integer number that will be converted to its hexadecimal representation

+# ValueUnit

+Create a value with a unit.
+The unit is represented as a string.
+The value must be a double type.
+Basic operations between values with units are supported, but the units must be compatible.

+`ValueUnit(value, unit)`

+## Parameters

+* value
+    The numeric value.
+Must be a double type.

+* unit

+    The unit of the value.
+Must be a string.

 # Vect

 Create a vector from the given parameters.
 The parameters can be of any type, but they must be convertible to double.